Joe Dirt: Home media

 The film gained a cult following, with it being one of the most watched films on Crackle and leading to the development of the sequel.

-Cancelled TV series
+Upcoming TV series

 In early 2010, Spade worked on a pilot with TBS for an animated series based on the film.
-The series never materialized.
+However, the series never materialized.

+In August 2026, an animated series was announced as being in development at Fox, written by Scott Gairdner, with Spade returning.

 Sequel

 In 2014, Spade revealed in a Reddit question that he was writing a sequel to Joe Dirt for Crackle.
 Entertainment Weekly has noted that the film is "the first ever made-for-digital sequel".
 Filming on the sequel began on November 17, 2014, with David Spade posting a first look at Joe Dirt on his Instagram.
 The film was released in July 2015 and received similarly negative reviews.